2018-usfca-biol-422-fall/kailiedelacruz-analysis-report-2-rnaseq/README.md

 Please follow the instructions carefully and read them all before getting started.

 This second analysis report will be worth 50 points and will count for 12.5% of your final semester grade.
-So take this assignment seriously and start early!!
+So take this assignment seriously and start early!

 The grading breakdown will be as follows: